cpluss/zddm/readme.md

 **NOTE**: this is storage agnostic by design.
 There is no magic involved in how we interact with storages / databases, and is therefore unoptimised towards any specific storage solution.

-## :warning: WORK IN PROGRESS :warning:

-This is a work-in-progress, and is not finished yet.
-See the "Roadmap" section below for more details on where we are and where we are going.

 ## How does it work?